‘Christ Unlimited’ Dancing Christs sculptures by Herman Makkink

 Director: Stanley Kubrick

-They were originally made in an edition 9.
-From what we can determine numbers 6 and 8 of this edition were the exact Makkink sculptures acquired by Stanley Kubrick for the 1971 Warner Bros. film A Clockwork Orange.
-They appear as a set of four (presumably to echo the four droogs) on Alex’s bedside table in his bedroom at his parents’ flat.
+They were originally made in sets of 2 in an edition of 9 in 1970.
+Edition numbers 6 and 8* of this edition were the exact Makkink sculptures acquired by Stanley Kubrick for the 1971 Warner Bros film A Clockwork Orange.
+They appear as two pairs, four Christs (presumably to echo the four droogs), on Alex’s bedside table in his bedroom at his parents’ flat.

 Original editions

-According to Herman, “…the Christ Unlimited figures were not designed especially for A Clockwork Orange.
+Regarding Kubrick’s selection of this artwork, Herman Makkink remarked: “…the Christ Unlimited figures were not designed especially for A Clockwork Orange.
 They formed part of my studio work at the time, and, after seeing them there, Kubrick wanted to use them for the film because they probably had the futuristic look he and his wife wanted.
 In the late sixties and early seventies, we, London based artists, felt terribly hip.
-We didn’t want to fight the establishment so much as shock them.
-Christ Unlimited was inspired by a crucified Christ statuette that I had found.
+We didn’t want to fight the establishment so much as shock them… Christ Unlimited was inspired by a crucified Christ statuette that I had found.
 The left arm and both legs from the waist down had been broken off.
-I replaced them in a more joyous pose – that of a dancer in the midst of a popular folk dance from the Balkans and the Middle East, known as The Butchers Dance.”
-Herman Makkink (© 2000 Drencrom V.O.F.)
+I replaced them in a more joyous pose – that of a dancer in the midst of a popular folk dance from the Balkans and the Middle East, known as The Butchers Dance.’

 Later editions